ankushjha-aj/Terraform-Build/Readme.md

-# Project Title: Clearly states the project's focus: Terraform AWS Infrastructure.
+# Project Title: Terraform AWS Infrastructure.
 Description: Provides a concise overview of the modular structure and its benefits.

 # Project Structure: